QuState/PhastFT/README.md

 fft(a_re, a_im)
 ```

+### Normalization

+`phastft` does not normalize outputs.
+Users can normalize outputs after running a forward FFT followed by an inverse
+FFT by scaling each element by `1/N`, where `N` is the number of data points.

+### Output Order

+`phastft` always finishes processing input data by running
+a [bit-reversal permutation](https://en.wikipedia.org/wiki/Bit-reversal_permutation) on the processed data.

 ## Benchmarks

 PhastFT is benchmarked against several other FFT libraries.
 Scripts and instructions to reproduce benchmark results and